The British Colossus

 all critical and very sensitive information,

-machine.
-ULTRA played a decisive role in the
+the name Bombe.
+ULTRA played a decisive role in

 After the War